gandholi-kumar/OnlineVideo_RestApi_Nodejs/README.md

 ## Getting Started

 * Download the project files to local folder.
-* Install the node modules to the downloaded project i.e., OnlineVideo_RestApi_Nodejs via `npm install` in visual studio code or in command prompt.
+* Install the node modules to the downloaded project i.e., OnlineVideo_RestApi_Nodejs via **'npm install`** in visual studio code terminal or in command prompt.
+* Start the mongoDb server, which run's under the port `"localhost:27017"` and create DataBase and name it of your choice.
-* Change the Database_Name to user preferred database_name, which can be found in the below mentioned path
+* Change the Database_Name in project which can be found in the below mentioned path to user preferred database_name.
 > `api -> Models -> db.js`
-> `mongoose.connect('mongodb://localhost:27017/Database_Name', {useNewUrlParser :true}`.
+> `mongoose.connect('mongodb://localhost:27017/`Database_Name`', {useNewUrlParser :true}`.
-* Start the API server by running the command `npm start`, which inturn run in `http://localhost:3000`.
+* Start the API server by running the command **`npm start`** in visual studio command terminal, which run's the application in **`http://localhost:3000`**.
 * Developers may call the API via protocol methods GET, POST and DELETE to perform operations, using the language of their choice.
+* To test the API we can use Postman/Fiddler.

 ### Prerequisites
+* Node.js and NPM

-* MongoDb
+* MongoDb compass community
 * Visual Studio Code

 ## Resources URI